jveillet/git-leaf/README.md

 The output will be a git branch with a name formated with the concatenation of the issue name + title.
 The whitespace will be replaced by underscores, and only the first letter of the sentence will be capitalized.

-### Prerequisites
+## Prerequisites

 You will need a version of the Rust Programming language (>= 1.28.0), it should come with Cargo, the Rust packet manager.
 See the [Rust documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html) for more details.

+This project is known to work on On linux Debian 9, and MacOS High Sierra and Mojave.

-This project has only been tested on Linux (Debian based distro).
-Feel free to test it on another OS and share the outcomes.
+Feel free to test it on another OS and open issues if needed.

+### Dependencies

-You will also need a working version of git installed on your system.
+You will need a working version of git installed on your system.
+Note that it is already provided in the Dockerfile.

-### Installing
+## Installing

 ```bash
 $ git clone git@gitlab.com:jveillet/git-leaf.git